GET ON BOARD

-To date, financial support for the overall preservation of CN 2747 has been provided by grants through the City of Winnipeg, community fundraising efforts and events, and donations to the SAVE 2747 campaign.
+To date, financial support for the overall preservation of CN 2747 has been provided by grants through the Province of Manitoba, the City of Winnipeg, community fundraising efforts and events, and donations to the SAVE 2747 campaign.

 We also acknowledge past support from Wyatt Dowling Insurance on Plessis Road, Portage la Prairie Mutual Insurance Company, CN Pensioners Association of Manitoba, CN Corporate Services 935, and Transcona Friends and Neighbours.